Which came first, the chicken or the egg? It is an ancient riddle relevant to professional bass fishing: which came first, the angler or the sponsors?

 |"A good angler can walk a Zara Spook.
 A great angler can sell a Zara Spook."|

-Ask almost any well known pro about the beginning of their sponsor relationships and the response is accented with stories about sport shows, outdoor expos, "hawg trough" demos and transporting boats for dealers.
+Ask almost any well-known pro about the beginning of their sponsor relationships.
+The response is accented with stories about sports shows, outdoor expos, "hawg trough" demos, and transporting boats for dealers.

 "That is how I learned the ins and outs of the fishing market," Schultz remarks.
-"In the beginning of my career, I was a 'gopher' for reps.
-I would set up booths, transport boats, do demos and I never got paid a dime.
+"At the beginning of my career, I was a 'gopher' for reps.
+I would set up booths, transport boats, and do demos, and I never got paid a dime.
 But I listened and learned.
-I learned about stock keeping units, the importance of product packaging and placement.
+I learned about stock keeping units and the importance of product packaging and placement.
 These are the invaluable tools every angler needs to know to help companies sell products.
 A good angler can walk a Zara Spook.
 A great angler can sell a Zara Spook."

-Considering that today's sponsor market is more competitive than ever, that anglers must maintain a balance of fishing performance with product promotion, and anglers must set themselves apart by demonstrating their value to a company, how does an angler put it together in one complete package?
+Considering that today's sponsor market is more competitive than ever, anglers must maintain a balance of fishing performance with product promotion, and anglers must set themselves apart by demonstrating their value to a company; how does an angler put it together in one complete package?

-Sean Stickler, 39-year-old resident of Fort Lauderdale Fla., is currently involved in that very challenge.
-Stickler represents an example of what it means to solicit sponsorships in the new millennium.
+Sean Stickler, a 39-year-old resident of Fort Lauderdale, Fla., is currently involved in that challenge.
+Stickler represents what it means to solicit sponsorships in the new millennium.

-"I have been very fortunate in the opportunities I have been given in the sponsor marketplace despite my lack of fishing experience" acknowledges Stickler, who started fishing the EverStart Series in 1998 and joined the Wal-Mart FLW Tour in 2000.
-"I have been surprised by the positive response I have received from companies."
+"I have been very fortunate in the opportunities I have been given in the sponsor marketplace despite my lack of fishing experience," acknowledges Stickler, who started fishing the EverStart Series in 1998 and joined the Wal-Mart FLW Tour in 2000.
+"I have been surprised by the positive response from companies."

-But one look at the Stickler's resume, work ethic, professional business practices and respectful enthusiasm for the sport, and it is easily understood why he is a welcome sight to the bass fishing industry and why his flagship sponsors include Fuji, Ranger, and Mercury.
+But one look at Stickler's resume, work ethic, professional business practices, and respectful enthusiasm for the sport, it is easily understood why he is a welcome sight to the bass fishing industry and why his flagship sponsors include Fuji, Ranger, and Mercury.

-Although 39 could be considered a little late to be entering the bass fishing market, Stickler brings with him a mature business background.
+Although 39 could be considered a little late to enter the bass fishing market, Stickler brings a mature business background.
 He has a business management degree, has started and sold his own business, and has worked as an assistant general manager in another company.
-His past business dealings have been with corporate giants such as NASA, General Electric and Boeing.
+His past business dealings have been with corporate giants such as NASA, General Electric, and Boeing.

-But this hefty business background does not make him the least bit pompous when it comes to the fishing industry.
+But this hefty business background does not make him the least pompous in the fishing industry.
 "My parents instilled in me a strong work ethic.
 I have always worked from the bottom up.
 Fishing will be no different.
-I have only been doing this a short while.
-For now, I know where my place is-at the bottom.
-That is the way you learn everything you need to know about a business, and it makes you appreciate the opportunities you are given," Stickler says.
+I have only been doing this for a short while.
+For now, I know where my place is at the bottom.
+That is how you learn everything you need to know about a business, and it makes you appreciate the opportunities you are given," Stickler says.

-And talk about sweat equity, Stickler is not above donating his time to work shows and move boats.
-He is the media liaison for the Broward County Junior Bass Tournament Trail, which gives kids ages 12 to 17 the opportunity to compete in tournaments.
+And talking about sweat equity, Stickler is not above donating his time to work shows and move boats.
+He is the media liaison for the Broward County Junior Bass Tournament Trail, which allows kids ages 12 to 17 to compete in tournaments.

-Stickler spent his own money to travel to the Ranger headquarters in Flippin, Ark., so he could learn about boat manufacturing and marketing.
+Stickler spent his money to travel to the Ranger headquarters in Flippin, Ark., to learn about boat manufacturing and marketing.
 "How can you represent a product properly if you do not know it inside and out?"
 Stickler asks.

-The business background and undaunted professionalism that Stickler and others like him bring to the table is helping to elevate the sport of professional bass fishing.
+The business background and undaunted professionalism that Stickler and others like him bring to the table are helping to elevate the sport of professional bass fishing.

 Content provided by Bass Fishing Magazine, the official publication of FLW Outdoors